sercankulcu/sercankulcu.github.io/_teaching/operating-systems.md

 ---

 ![operating systems](/images/teaching/operating-systems-course.webp){: .align-left width="200" style="float: left; margin-right: 10px;"}
-Operating systems are an essential part of modern computing, serving as the foundation of any computer system.
-They are responsible for managing the hardware and software resources of a computer and providing a platform for other programs to run on.
-An operating system acts as an intermediary between the computer hardware and the software applications that users interact with, providing a uniform interface that applications can use to communicate with the hardware.
-Without an operating system, a computer would be nothing more than a collection of hardware components that could not be easily controlled or utilized by users.
+Operating systems are a fundamental part of modern computing.
+They form the foundation of every computer system.
+Their main role is to manage hardware and software resources efficiently.
+An operating system provides a platform for programs to run.
+It acts as a bridge between hardware and software applications.
+This ensures that applications can interact with hardware using a standardized interface.
+The operating system handles tasks like memory management, process scheduling, and input/output operations.
+Without it, a computer is just a collection of hardware components.
+These components cannot be controlled or used effectively by users.
+The operating system makes the computer functional and user-friendly.

 ## Ders Öğretim Planı
 [Ders Öğretim Planı (PDF)](../files/os/slides/Bolum_00_Ders_Ogretim_Planı.pdf)